Brown anole: Habitat and distribution

 A Brown anole in central Honduras.

 The native range of the brown anole extends over much of the Caribbean, including Jamaica, Cuba, the Cayman Islands, and other countries.
-Currently, they are considered an invasive species in parts of Florida in the United States, including the Florida Keys, Dade County, Broward County, and Palm Beach County as of 1985.
-Today, their range has extended as far as Georgia and through Texas to parts of Mexico.
-It is believed that these lizards were unintentionally brought to the area in cargo shipments for the Caribbean, as well as an intentional release of approximately 100 individuals in 1941.
+It was considered an invasive species in parts of Florida in the United States, including the Florida Keys, Dade County, Broward County, and Palm Beach County as of 1985.
+As of 2021, its range had extended as far as Georgia and through Texas to parts of Mexico.
+It is believed that the brown anole was unintentionally brought to the area in cargo shipments for the Caribbean, as well as an intentional release of approximately 100 individuals in 1941.
 The species is also established in parts of Honduras.

 The brown anole tends to live on the ground, avoiding trees and preferring to live in smaller plants and shrubs and is found in both urban and suburban areas.
 When the weather is warm, the brown anole can be found basking.
-When it is cold, they prefer sheltered areas.
-Brown anoles are less arboreal than the green anoles which are frequently found living in trees, on the ground, or in low vegetation.
+When it is cold, it prefers sheltered areas.
+Juvenile brown anoles have been found to use perches closer to the ground when exhibiting high body temperatures, a behavior not seen in adults.
+The brown anole is less arboreal than the green anole which is frequently found living in trees, on the ground, or in low vegetation.

 Although the brown anole was initially found in the Caribbean and then introduced to southern Florida, the species is now moving north.
 Specifically, the species has been found in southern Georgia as well as coastal Georgia.
 Researchers expect that this trend will continue in the coming years and that the brown anole will continue to migrate to other locations in the north.
-Due to their invasiveness, they are often the dominant reptile species in a given environment.
+Due to its invasiveness, it is often the dominant reptile species in a given environment.

 Conservation

-While the brown anole is an invasive species in the United States, they likely do provide some benefits to their ecosystems.
-Because they eat predominantly arthropods, they may keep populations of spiders at appropriate levels.
+While the brown anole is an invasive species in the United States, it likely does provide some benefits to its ecosystems.
+Because it eats predominantly arthropods, it may keep populations of spiders at appropriate levels.
 Some research suggests that local spider populations depend directly on the population of the brown anole.

-In habitats they share with the green anole, the brown anole dominates and shrinks the population of the green anole.
-They also occasionally eat hatchlings of the green anole, further putting pressure on their populations.
+In habitats it shares with the green anole, the brown anole dominates and shrinks the population of the green anole.
+It also occasionally eats hatchlings of the green anole, further putting pressure on green anole populations.
 No concentrated efforts have been made to mitigate the spread of the brown anole populations in the United States.

-Additionally, the brown anole has been shown to be responsible for the transmission of parasites among lizard populations in Hawaiʻi, which are often deadly for these local populations.
+Additionally, the brown anole has been shown to be responsible for the transmission of parasites among lizard populations in Hawaii, which are often deadly for these local populations.

 Phylogeny

-The brown anole belongs to the family and genus, Datyloidae and Anolis, respectively.
+The brown anole belongs to the family and genus, Anolidae and Anolis, respectively.

 The most closely related species to Anolis sagrei is Anolis nelsoni, also called Nelson's anole.

 The brown anole has a shorter snout length than the green anole.
-The green anole, or Anolis carolinensis, is green or light brown patterned.
+The green anole (Anolis carolinensis) is green or light brown patterned.